USEPA/e-manifest/docs/src/Services/Site/site-details.md

    - 4.1.
 If the site was found, the system returns generated JSON containing the following information:
      - Site type: "Generator"/"Tsdf"/"Transporter"/"Broker".
 For cases
        where the site is registered for multiple types (e.g., Tsdf and Broker), the following applies:
-       - If the site is registered as a Broker and as a Generator, then `"Broker"` will be returned.
+       - If the site is registered as a Broker and as a Generator, then `Broker` will be returned.
-       - If the site is registered as a Broker and as a Tsdf, then `"Tsdf"` will be returned.
+       - If the site is registered as a Broker and as a Tsdf, then `Tsdf` will be returned.
-       - If the site is registered as a Broker and as a Transporter, then `"Transporter"` will be returned.
+       - If the site is registered as a Broker and as a Transporter, then `Transporter` will be returned.
-       - If the site is registered as a Generator and as a Tsdf, then `"Tsdf"` will be returned.
+       - If the site is registered as a Generator and as a Tsdf, then `Tsdf` will be returned.
-       - If the site is registered as a Generator and as a Transporter, then `"Transporter"` will be returned.
+       - If the site is registered as a Generator and as a Transporter, then `Transporter` will be returned.
      - e-Sign status: If the site has at least one active Certifier user.
      - Site information: containing site name, location address, mailing address, contact first name, middle initial, last name, phone number, phone extension, email (see